jexia/docs/docs/fileset/README.md

 </CodeSwitcher>

 ## Update file (metadata)
-Update Fileset in the same way as a Dataset.
+Update a fileset in the same way as a Dataset.

 ::: warning
-Updating a Fileset record with a new file is not supported.
-Only metadata can be changed.
-If you need to upload new file, please, create new record.
+Updating a fileset record with a new file is not supported.
+Only the metadata can be changed.
+If you need to upload new file, please, create a new record.
 :::

 <CodeSwitcher :languages="{js:'JavaScript',bash:'cURL'}">